TheIoTLearningInitiative/CodeLabs/Tikal/documentation/Objectives.md

 # Objectives

-> State of the art collaborative treating the present medical conditions is given from second 1 of arrival throughout transportation to the hospital
+> State of the art collaborative treating the present medical conditions from second 1 of EMS arrival to hospital arrival

 - Protocols reinforcement
 - Real time monitoring